New York’s 485x Development Incentive Stumbles Out of the Gate

 In April 2024, the New York legislature approved a real estate tax abatement program called Real Property Tax Law Section 485x.
 It’s supposed to spur residential development, while requiring affordability and minimum wages.
 Now that the program has existed for a while, how does it look?

 Under 485x, a project with at least 100 units gets a 100 percent real estate tax exemption for 35 years on the incremental assessment from the new construction.
 For a project with at least 150 units, the exemption lasts 40 years, and the developer doesn’t even have to pay land tax during construction.
 The present value of these savings can cover much of the cost of the building.
-But the legislation requires minimum wage rates higher than what the developer might otherwise pay, driving up costs by $50 to $100 a square foot, and certain levels of affordability.
+But the legislation requires minimum wage rates higher than what the developer might otherwise pay, driving up construction costs by $50 to $100 a square foot, and certain levels of affordability.

 In response, many developers have avoided projects with 100 units or more.
 Instead, they try to gain the net benefits of 485x for smaller projects: a lower percentage of units that must be affordable (only 20 percent) and no increase in labor costs in exchange for a shorter exemption period (25 years, plus 10 years of partial exemption).